hgaaditya/rpi_homeserver/README.md

 6. Now you have a running Pihole DNS server.

 ### There you have it.
-Aa RPi hosting your basic services over Docker.
+An RPi hosting your basic services over Docker.
 ### This is just the first part.
 I will follow this up with how to further set these up and tweak them for your liking.
 This was just the installation related part.